aman-alytics/EIC_Insurance/README.md

 - **Claims by Gender** – Donut Chart (Insight: "Sex 0" shows higher claims per policy)
 - **Usage Analysis** – Matrix showing usage across years and total percentages

-## How to Use

-- Download the `.pbix` file from this repository.
-- Open the file using **Power BI Desktop**.
-- Explore different pages, slicers, and charts to dive into the insights.

 ## Technologies Used

 - Power BI Desktop